helsingborg-stad/Modularity/readme.md

 ### Steps
 1. Install dependencies ```composer install```.
-1. Download the test suite and additional required plugins: ```composer run setup:test```.
+1. Download the test suite and additional required plugins: ```composer run test:setup```.
 You will be prompted to supply database name, database user, database password, database host as well as an optional parameter for WordPress version.
-Ex: ```composer run setup:test test root root 127.0.0.1 latest```.
+Ex: ```composer run test:setup test root root 127.0.0.1 latest```.
 1. Run tests ```composer run test```.

+### Coverage
+To verify tests coverage during development run ```XDEBUG_MODE=coverage composer run composer run test:coverage```.

 ## Tested with support from BrowserStack
 This software is tested with the awesome tools from Browserstack.